COYOTE

 Coyotes and Wolves.
 What's the Difference?

-Wolves and coyotes are both canines and belong to the Canidae family.
-They are, however, different species of canids.
+Wolves and coyotes both belong to the Canidae family.
+Although, they are genetically different.
+However, 25–50% of coyote DNA has been found in the Eastern wolf, which is native to the Great Lakes region and southeastern Canada.
 Another contrast between these two canids is that the wolf is the ancestor of all domestic canids and the coyote is not.

 Ecological Role/Preventing Conflicts

 Coyotes have long since acquired a negative reputation.
 But why?
-We tend to regard coyotes as pests that must be eradicated.
-But this couldn't be further from the truth.
-Like wolves, coyotes have an ecological role in the ecosystem.
+We tend to regard coyotes as vermin that must be eradicated.
+We seem to overlook their ecological significance.
 Ticks, for example, carry chronic illnesses such as Lyme Disease which, in some cases, can be fatal.
-The majority of coyote predation is targeted toward systematic carriers of the disease.
-Coyotes help reduce those numbers.
+The majority of coyote predation is targeted toward systematic carriers of the disease and coyote predation may reduce these numbers, thus, reducing the spread of illness.

-Moreover, coyotes are so widely persecuted due to attacks on domestic animals and livestock.
+Moreover, coyotes are widely considered "pests" due to attacks on domestic animals and livestock.
 Unlike wolves, coyotes frequently prey on livestock, which is a leading factor in their persecution.
 If you're concerned for your pet's safety, it's advised that you keep your animal indoors (attacks on pets almost always happen outside).
 You can use the following to prevent conflict with livestock:

 The Brutality of Coyote Slaughter

-Our goal is to stand up for underdogs like coyotes and end the persecution of wolves and other wild canids.
+Our goal is to be a voice for underdogs like coyotes, wolves, and other wild canids.
 Coyotes face challenges in the wild just as wolves do.
-Like wolves, coyotes fall victim to trapping, snaring, and brutal wildlife-killing contests.
-More than 500,000 coyotes are slaughtered each year with no federal protection.
-Coyotes are just one of the targets for wildlife killing contests--which is exactly that; a contest in which whoever kills the most wildlife (or a species individual) wins the contest.
+Coyotes are often a target of trapping, snaring, and brutal wildlife-killing contests.
+More than 500,000 coyotes are slaughtered each year --one per minute-- with no federal protection.
+Coyotes are just one of the many targets for wildlife killing contests--which is exactly that; a contest in which whoever kills the most wildlife (or a species individual) wins the contest and earns prize money.

 Luckily, this futile 'sport' was banned in several states including New Mexico, Arizona, Massachusetts, California, Colorado, Washington, and Maryland.
-However, it is still prevalent in the rest of the U.S. Killing coyotes does NOT reduce their numbers.
-Attempting to exterminate a coyote (or wolf) can lead to non-target species becoming caught in snares and leg-hold traps.
+However, it is still prevalent in the rest of the U.S. Killing coyotes is not effective in reducing their numbers.
+Attempting to exterminate a coyote (or wolf) can lead to non-target species such as dogs, endangered species, and even humans becoming caught in snares and leg-hold traps.
 Minnesota Department of Natural Resources reported in 2012 that nearly 35 dogs were killed in traps.
 It's an agonizing, and inhumane death for both target and non-target species.

 How Can I Help?